Liu Tienan

 Liu Tienan (刘铁男; born October 1954) is a former Chinese politician and senior economic official.
-He served as the Director of the National Energy Administration between 2011 and 2013, the deputy director of the National Development and Reform Commission (NDRC) from 2008 to 2011, and deputy director of the Revitalizing Old Industrial Bases in Northeast China Special Working Group between 2006 and 2008.
+He served as the director of the National Energy Administration between 2011 and 2013, the deputy director of the National Development and Reform Commission (NDRC) from 2008 to 2011, and deputy director of the Revitalizing Old Industrial Bases in Northeast China Special Working Group between 2006 and 2008.

 In 2013, Liu was investigated and dismissed for corruption-related offenses.
 In December 2014, Liu was convicted on charges of bribery, and sentenced to life in prison.
+Several other politicians working with Liu at the NDRC, including Xu Yongsheng and Wei Pengyuan, were charged with corruption as well, with Wei being given the death penalty.

 Biography

 Early life

 Liu was born in Beijing in October 1954, with his ancestral home in Qi County, Shanxi.
 Liu graduated from Beijing University of Science and Technology and Northeastern University.

 Liu joined the Chinese Communist Party in June 1976.

 In 1983, he worked as an officer in State Planning Commission until 1996.

 Liu worked at the Chinese foreign mission to Japan as an economic liaison officer between 1996 and 1999.
 While he worked at the embassy, Liu met a woman surnamed "Xu", who was studying for her doctorate degree at the time and also working as an interpreter.
 Liu reportedly began a romantic relationship with Xu soon after.
 Xu subsequently migrated to Canada.
 While in Japan Liu earned an honorary degree at Nagoya City University, reportedly with Xu's help.